awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

 1. Terminate the environment\.

-The value in the **Custom AMI ID** field is the stock Elastic Beanstalk AMI for the platform version, EC2 instance architecture, and region in which you created your environment\.
+The value in the **Custom AMI ID** field is the stock Elastic Beanstalk AMI for the platform version, EC2 instance architecture, and AWS Region in which you created your environment\.
 If you need to create AMIs for multiple platforms, architectures or regions, repeat this process to identify the correct base AMI for each combination\.

 **Note**
 Do not create an AMI from an instance that has been launched in an Elastic Beanstalk environment\.
 Elastic Beanstalk makes changes to instances during provisioning that can cause issues in the saved AMI\.
 Saving an image from an instance in an Elastic Beanstalk environment will also make the version of your application that was deployed to the instance a fixed part of the image\.